LeonardoSnows/Encurtador-de-URL/README.md

 ```

 ## Authentication
-The API uses Spring Security for authentication control. as the database.
-The necessary database migrations are managed using Flyway.
+The API uses Spring Security for authentication control.

 ```
 {